 Custom exterior fenestration products manufactured by a small business provided they meet the applicable provisions of Chapter 24 of the International Building Code.
 Once visual inspection has confirmed the presence of a gasket, operable windows and doors manufactured by small business shall be permitted to be sealed off at the frame prior to the test.

+R402.4.4 Combustion air openings.
+In Climate Zones 3 through 8, where open combustion air ducts provide combustion air to open combustion, space conditioning fuel burning appliances, the appliances and combustion air openings shall be located outside of the building thermal envelope, or enclosed in a room isolated from inside the thermal envelope.
+Such rooms shall be sealed and insulated in accordance with the envelope requirements of Table R402.1.2, where the walls, floors and ceilings shall meet the minimum of the below- grade wall R-value requirement.
+The door into the room shall be fully gasketed and any water lines and ducts in the room insulated in accordance with Section R403.
+The combustion air duct shall be insulated where it passes through conditioned space to a minimum of R-8.

+Exceptions:

+Direct vent appliances with both intake and exhaust pipes installed continuous to the outside.

+Fireplaces and stoves complying with Section R402.4.2 and Section R1006 of the International Residential Code.

 R402.4.5 Recessed lighting.
 Recessed luminaires installed in the building thermal envelope shall be Type IC-rated and certified under ASTM E283 as having an air leakage rate not more than 2.0 cfm (0.944 L/s) when tested at a 1.57 psf (75 Pa) pressure differential and shall have a label attached showing compliance with this test method.
 All recessed luminaires shall be sealed with a gasket or caulk between the housing and the interior wall or ceiling covering.

-R402.5 Maximum fenestration U-factor and SHGC (Mandatory).
-The area-weighted average maximum fenestration U-factor permitted using tradeoffs from Section R402.1.or R405 shall be 0.48 in Climate Zones 4 and 5 and 0.40 in Climate Zones 6 through 8 for vertical fenestration, and 0.75 in Climate Zones 4 through 8 for skylights.
-The area-weighted average maximum fenestration SHGC permitted using tradeoffs from Section R405 in Climate Zones 1 through 3 shall be 0.50.
+R402.5 Maximum fenestration U-factor (Mandatory).
+The area-weighted average maximum fenestration U-factor permitted using tradeoffs from Section R402.1.5 or R405 shall be 0.48 for vertical fenestration, and 0.75 for skylights.

 TABLE R402.4.1.1